-The road to excellence (Part I)
+The Path to Mastery (Part I)

-The road to excellence (Part I)
+The Path to Mastery (Part I)

-How do I become a master player in poker?
-Let's take a closer look.
-As poker players, we all have one goal in common: improving our skills.
-The definition of mastery is quite misleading because we have a very subjective understanding of it.
-After all, to a player playing at 5ct/10ct blinds, every reg who plays at 1$/2$ may look like a master, while to Phil Ivey no player looks like a master.
-So it all depends on your point of view.
+How to become a master player in poker?
+Let's examine it in more detail.
+As poker players, we all have one common goal, which is skill improvement.
+The definition of mastery is quite misleading because we understand it very subjectively.
+For a player playing at 5ct/10ct blinds, every regular who plays at $1/$2 might seem like a master, while for Phil Ivey, no player seems masterful.
+So, it all depends on your perspective.

 Haseeb Qureshi